 Did you know you can color brown eggs?

-- You can dye eggs with brown shells just as easily, and brown eggs produce prettier colors.
+- You can dye eggs with brown shells just as easily.

 - You'll need to let the eggs sit in the natural dye solutions a little longer in order for the dye to penetrate the egg shell and change the color.